Audio measurements & fidelity:

 Audio fidelity of a component is determined by frequency response, nonlinear distortion curves and noise (necessary for expressing dynamic range).
 Time domain measurements (impulse response, phase shift, group delay) are secondary, as DACs and amplifiers have negligible phase distortion in the audible range.
 In multi-way loudspeakers the phase distortion is orders of magnitude higher, but even this is not audible in the impulse response.
 Time domain measurements are essential only in room acoustics and differ significantly from phase/group delay measurements.

 Audio fidelity measurements describe to what extent an audio system can reproduce the original performance (live, electronic).
 Poor frequency response can change the timbre (certain harmonics are emphasized while others are attenuated).
-Distortion can also change the timbre (in a different way) and high level of distortion can hide low-level details.
+Distortion can also change the timbre (new harmonics are generated) and high level of distortion can hide low-level details.
 Noise can also hide low-level signals.
-Usually a system or component with very poor audio fidelity will not sound good.
-Very poor audio fidelity can even be painful to listen to!
+Usually a system or component with poor measured performance will not sound good.
+Very poor audio fidelity can even be painful to listen to...

 Just-noticeable distortion, just-noticeable noise, just-noticeable level difference varies according to the harmonic and temporal properties of the audio signal.
 There always exists a particular signal with the lowest threshold, which can be identified as "worst-case".